ebi-uniprot/ProtVista/README.md

 });
 ```

 There is a third option that can be specified, *pinPad* with possible values *true* or *false*.
 This option is used to activate a notepad on the right where tooltip can be pinned.
+If you set up that option to true, you **must** include pp_main.css.

 ## Events
 The Protein Features viewer triggers five events.
 In order to listen to those events, you need to get the dispacher.